 This scholarship, founded in 1936 under the will of David Finnegan in memory of himself and of his cousin, John Finnegan, the first Secretary of the University, is intended for the encouragement of the study of clinical medicine.
-It will be awarded annually to enable graduates of Medicine from the School of Medicine, Dentistry and Biomedical Sciences to undertake an approved period of study in clinical medicine outside Northern Ireland.
+It will be awarded to enable graduates of Medicine from the School of Medicine, Dentistry and Biomedical Sciences to undertake an approved period of study in clinical medicine outside Northern Ireland.
 The value of the award will be determined by the income available and may be used for travel, fees or other costs involved in the research or study.
-Application must be made to the Head of School of Medicine, Dentistry and Biomedical Sciences for the consideration of the School's Scholarships Committee before 1 May and should include the following:
+Awards will be made on the recommendation of the School of Medicine, Dentistry and Biomedical Sciences Scholarships Committee.
+These scholarships are not tenable with any other travelling scholarships.

 John G Gibson Memorial Trust

 The John G Gibson memorial trust was founded in 1979 in memory of Professor Gibson, the foundation Professor of Mental Health at the Queen’s University of Belfast.
 Money from the Trust is to be used to support educational and research activities in the field of Mental Health.

 Grants may be made in the form of bursaries to support medical students on elective visits to psychiatric units outside Northern Ireland.
 Grants may also be made to support research in Northern Ireland in the field of Mental Health by way of provision of travel grants to support research.
 The travel involved should fulfil one of the following criteria:

 (a) to learn new techniques;